 Instructions

-This is one of my favourite curries and this recipe looks so simple and tasty to make on a weeknight.
+This is one of my favourite curries and I love that it is easy enough to make on a weeknight.

 Thank you for your kind review, Amanda!

-I have a friend who goes mad about this stew.
+I have a friend who goes mad about this dish.
 So excited to surprise her next time she visits.

 Thank you for your kind review, Elaine!